Alexandre Rodrigues (actor)

-Alexandre Rodrigues (born 1983 in Rio de Janeiro) is a Brazilian actor.
-He is most famous for playing the part of Buscapé (Rocket in the English subtitled version), the narrator and protagonist in the 2002 film Cidade de Deus (City of God).
+Alexandre Rodrigues (born May 21, 1983) is a Brazilian actor.
+He is best known for playing the part of Buscapé (Rocket), the narrator and protagonist in the 2002 Brazilian film City of God.
 He has most recently appeared in American singer John Legend's music video for the song "P.D.A.
 (We Just Don't Care)" released in 2007.

 In 2018, it was revealed that Rodrigues had started driving for Uber, which prompted discussions about economic mobility and equality of opportunity in Brazil.